Chewy742/Java-Projects/README.md

 Classroom and personal projects coded in Java.
 Short descriptions of the projects are seen below, and README's are available for more information.

 ## Shortest_Path_GUIs
-- a project that involved using shortest path algorithms in order to display the route lengths and shortest distances between cities portrayed on a map GUI.
+- A project that involved using shortest path algorithms in order to display the route lengths and shortest distances between cities portrayed on a map GUI.

 ## Trees
 - Expression trees evaluating post-fix expression using stacks and AVL trees.